 - Size: 0.4 sq. mi.

-The quickly rebounding neighborhood of Allentown lies between Mt.
+The busy neighborhood of Allentown lies between Mt.
 Washington and Beltzhoover to the west and the South Side Slopes to the east, with Knoxville due south.
 Grandview Park, with some of the best views in the city, forms Allentown’s northern border.

-There are more than a few dining options along East Warrington, including a pair of pizza shops, DeSalla’s and Paisano’s, the Carribean Leon’s, a diner (we love their breakfast burritos) called Breakfast at Shelly’s and the higher-end and much-loved Alla Famiglia which has been a mainstay for decades.
+Other spots to grab a good bite along East Warrington include Paisano’s, Leon’s Caribbean Food, Breakfast at Shelly’s and the higher-end and much-loved Alla Famiglia, which has been a mainstay for decades.

-In the summer, the Grandview Park bandshell is home to weekly free movie screenings courtesy of the City.
-There is also a children’s playground, basketball court, and world-class views of Pittsburgh and the surrounding Hilltop neighborhoods.
+In the summer, the Grandview Park bandshell is home to weekly free movie screenings courtesy of the city’s Dollar Bank Cinema in the Park series.
+There is also a children’s playground, basketball court and world-class views of Pittsburgh and the surrounding Hilltop neighborhoods.

-The inclines and trolleys of yore are but a distant memory, but East Warrington Avenue is still equipped to handle rail traffic, and the T passes through whenever there’s a detour elsewhere on the line.
+And while the trolleys of yore are but a distant memory, East Warrington is still equipped to handle rail traffic, and the T passes through when there’s a detour elsewhere along the line.
 Allentown is also served by the 43, 48 and 54 bus lines.

 Time will tell if the T returns to Allentown.
-What is no longer in question is if Allentown will reemerge: that is happening now and for many, it’s a joy to behold.
+What is no longer in question is whether Allentown will re-emerge: That is happening now.
+And for many, it’s a joy to behold.